Nuitka/Nuitka/README.txt

     Usability Fix: No deprecation warnings, removing the test that checks them.

+*** test_pydoc:

+    Usability Fix: Removed test_not_here, test_bad_import, test_input_strip, because they
+    try to run py_doc with the compiled exe, which cannot work and wouldn't be a test of the compiler anyway.

 *** test_pty:

     Usability Fix: Disabled verbose tracing of pids that are not reproducible.